 Removing the factory skid plate takes a couple 10mm bolts and 12mm bolts and then off it comes in two separate pieces.
 Bolting it back on is pretty quick as well.
 It just takes a jack to lift into place or two people to throw it on and then bolt down with 14mm nuts.
 You can do it by yourself, though.
 It might just be a littel more difficult to line up the bolts.

 In this post, we wanted to point out exactly what you need to do to chop and mount the TRD Skid Plate successfully.
 There are many different ways you can cut into the skid plate as we pointed out in a previous post.

 Some people cut the TRD Skid Plate in a strict U shape on the driver side and cut in a very wide U shape on the passenger side.
 The choice in how you cut your TRD skid plate is entirely up to you.
 I personally did not like the U shape on either side and wanted to have cleaner lines on both sides of the skid plate going down.

 TRD Skid Plate Protection (With KDSS and Without KDSS?)

 If you are on some serious rocky terrain, here is something to consider.
 If you are getting close to a large rock in the middle of the road, that is coming close to your KDSS suspension, the U shaped cut on the TRD skid plate is not going to protect anything.

 Regardless, that large rock or obstacle is going to hit your KDSS suspension either way.
 The TRD skid plate does nothing to protect the KDSS suspension bars on either passenger or driver side.
 Let’s just hope you don’t get into that situation.

-Let’s move onto the actual process of installing the TRD Skid Plate on your 5th Gen 4Runner With KDSS Suspension and cutting the TRD Skid Plate to fit KDSS.
+Let’s move onto the actual process of installing the TRD Skid Plate on your 4Runner with KDSS and cutting the TRD Skid Plate to fit KDSS.